For 17 years, Fareed Ahmed collected $3,000 a month from the Philadelphia Parking Authority.

 Former Gov. Ed Rendell, who hired Ahmed for his mayoral and gubernatorial campaigns, called him "the best" when it came to turning out black voters.
 He said he could raise campaign funds as well.

 "I know he had some trouble when he was a young guy, but he was as honest as the day was long," Rendell said in a recent interview.

 In reference to campaign funds paid in cash to election day workers, Rendell added: "I would and did entrust Fareed with hundreds of thousands in street money."

 "He has been, as far as I know, an outstanding citizen and done a lot of charitable work in the city," Goode said.
 "He is an entrepreneur in many different areas and he's done well at it.
 I'm very pleased to see his growth and development."

 Goode's faith in Ahmed was evidenced when he turned to him in 1985 to serve as an emissary to the MOVE group during the police standoff that ended in the bombing of the group's West Philadelphia compound.

-Since 2000, Ahmed has contributed at least $193,000 in campaign funds to both Democratic and Republican politicians and committees, including Gov. Wolf, Mayor Kenney, Supreme Court Justice Kevin Dougherty and the 31st Ward Republican Committee, headed by Fenerty.
+Since 2000, Ahmed has contributed at least $193,000 in campaign funds to both Democratic and Republican politicians and committees, including Gov. Wolf, Mayor Kenney, state Supreme Court Justice Kevin Dougherty, and the 31st Ward Republican Committee, headed by Fenerty.